Once your cat gets pregnant after a successful mating, she will show some obvious physical and behavioral signs.

 However, enlarged nipples are also a sign of being in heat.

 So, it’s essential to check other signs as well.

 5. Morning Sickness

-The queen might refuse to eat anything or start vomiting after a successful mating.
-This is common with pregnant cats.
-However, if vomiting continues, you should see your vet as it may be due to some underlying issues/disease.
+However, if vomiting continues, you should see your vet as it may be due to other underlying issues/diseases.

 6. Nesting Behavior

 Hormones change in your cat when she gets pregnant.